Ny Kongensgade 9: 1880 census

+20th century

 Sophus Falck was a resident in the building from 1910 and opened the first Falck station in a building in the courtyard (No. 9C).
 The company had until then been based at No. 15 in the same street.
 Falck left the premises just five years later when the transition from horse-drawn vehicles to automobiles made the location impractical.
 The building in the courtyard was then left empty for a while.
 It was taken over in 1941 by the Danish chapter of the Templars of Honor and Temperance.
 They occupied the building until 2015.

 Architecture

 Ny Kongensgade 9 consists of three storeys over a walk-out basement.
 The facade is dressed in a pale sand colour over a black-painted plinth.
 The mansard roof is clad with black-glazed tiles towards the street and has a dentillated cornice.
 The three central bays are accentuated by a median risalit with four giant order Ionic pilasters on the upper floors.
 The pilasters are supported by a band with acanthus decorations, the latter of which were added in 1854.
 Between the pilasters runs a sill cornice below the windows on the second floor.
 The two outer bays are wider than the three central ones.
 Their windows are accentuated by window frames and sills in sandstone and the windows of the bel étage are additionally topped by a pediment.
 The outer bays of the ground floor are flanked by smooth pilasters.
 The one to the left (west) is an arch-headed gate.
 The one to the right (east) features a window and a cellar entrance with a small sandstone canopy.
 A six-bay side wing extends from the rear side of the building.
 It adjoins another building which is again connected to a two-storey building at the bottom of the courtyard (No. 9C).
 The western margin is defined by a half-timbered wall of the side wing at No. 11.